Financially reviewed by Patrick Flood, CFA.

 On the flip side, you could get a “good” sequence where your safe withdrawal rate is 10%.
 Since we can’t know the future, the type of sequence you get is unfortunately simply a matter of luck.
 The best recent examples of getting the bad luck of a “bad sequence” would be someone entering retirement in 2000 at the height of the Dotcom Bubble or in 2008 at the start of the Global Financial Crisis.

-Still, the famous “4% rule” as a SWR for retirement planning was built based on these risks.
+Still, the famous “4% rule” as a safe withdrawal rate for retirement planning was built based on these risks.
 My separate post on sequence risk illustrates just how conservative the 4% rule is under “normal” circumstances.

-The most common criticism nowadays of the 4% rule goes something like this: Bengen’s calculation relied on historical stock and bond returns (about 10% and 5% respectively) and these assumptions may no longer work going forward if we see low stock returns and rising interest rates.
+The most common criticism nowadays of the 4 percent rule goes something like this: Bengen’s calculation relied on historical stock and bond returns (about 10% and 5% respectively) and these assumptions may no longer work going forward if we see low stock returns and rising interest rates.

 This is a fundamental misunderstanding of how the 4% SWR was established.
 The observation does not rely on the historical average returns of stocks and bonds.
 If we expected the market to deliver this average return, the SWR would be about 7%.
 Rather, Bengen looked at 30-year retirements beginning in 50 different years, meaning some had very bad starting sequences of returns as described above.
 These are the outliers that resulted in the 4% SWR observation.
 Basically, again, 4% is what worked in the worst case scenarios.